goat-community/goat/_docs/alphashape.md

 ---
 title: Isochrone as Alphashape
-permalink: /docs/Isochrone as Alphashape/
+permalink: /docs/alphashape/
 ---

 GOAT allows you to calculate and visualize isochrones using alpha shapes.
 GOAT is using the function [pgr_pointsAsPolygon](https://docs.pgrouting.org/v2.0.0-alpha/src/driving_distance/doc/dd_points_as_polygon.html) from the library `pgRouting` to generate alpha shapes.
-The result of this function is an isochrone (polygon) representing the area from the network, which can be reached after a certain amount of time.
+The result of this function is an isochrone (polygon) representing the area from a set of points that can be reached in a dedicated time.
 <td> <img class="img-responsive" src="../../img/isochrone_as_alphashape.png" title="Isochrone as alphashape" style="width: 500px;"/> </td>

 #### 1. Alphashape
 Alpha shapes or α-shapes are often used to generalize bounding polygons around a given sets of points.
-The resulting polygon might be concave or convex depending on the value of the alpha parameter.
+Depending on the chosen alpha parameter the precision of the isochrone can differ.
 The following example illustrates how alpha shapes are generated depending on the alpha-parameter.
 ##### 1.1.
 Points from the network
 <td> <img class="img-responsive" src="../../img/set_points.png" title="sets of points" style="width: 500px;"/> </td>